You can read poems by Tristram online at The White Review, PN Review, And Other Poems & The TLS.

 Before We Go Any Further

-The full-length debut collection from ‘one of the most interesting poets and thinkers about poetry of his generation’ (Shane McCrae).
+The first full-length collection from ‘one of the most interesting poets and thinkers about poetry of his generation’ (Shane McCrae).
 Read more

 Reviews: